-All SP1200 controllers can operate one 'Spa Power Variable Speed Blower' (SPVSB).
-The SP1200 will automatically sense that a SPVSB has been plugged in and will make the variable speed functionality available on the touch pad.
+All SP601 controllers can control one 'Spa Power Variable Speed Blower' (SPVSB).
+The SP601 will automatically sense that a SPVSB has been plugged in and will make the variable speed functionality available on the touch pad.

-The cleverly designed SPVSB has been produced to accompany the latest Spa Power range of controllers or to be used as a stand-alone unit.
+The cleverly designed SPVSB has been produced to accompany the latest Spa Power range of controllers.
 It contains all the required speed control circuitry and simply plugs into a controller for both power feed and speed control.
-The SPVSB is then controlled via the controller's poolside touchpad and the user can control the airflow in the pool simply by pressing a button.
+The SPVSB is then controlled via the controller's poolside touchpad, and the user can control the airflow in the pool simply by pressing a button.

 SPVSBs are available in two models: with or without a fitted power supply.
-Those without (models Q5602-XXX) are intended for use only with a Spa Power controller.
-Where as those with a power supply (models Q5603-XXX) can be used either with a controller or in a stand-alone configuration with their own dedicated touch pad.
+Those without (Q5602-XXX) are intended for use only with a Spa Power controller.
+Where as those with a power supply (Q5603-XXX) can be used either with a controller or in a stand-alone configuration with their own dedicated touchpad.

-Circulation pump
+Circulation Pump

 The use of small circulation pumps that run for long periods of time with low flow rates is becoming more common in the spa pool industry.
 These pumps are used to circulate water through the pool's filter, heater and ozone systems and offer low power usage and silent operation.
-They are generally between 80W to 375W and have flow rates up to about 200l/m.
+They are generally between 80W and 375W and have flow rates of up to approx 200l/m.

-All SP1200 controllers have been designed to operate in conjunction with small circulation pumps but care must be taken to ensure that the following points are considered.
+All SP601 controllers have been designed to operate in conjunction with small circulation pumps but care must be taken to ensure that the following points are considered.